How to find cheap driving lessons

 What's more, you only have two years to pass your practical test before your theory pass expires.
 This might sound like a long time, but it can be tempting to put off learning to drive when other commitments come up.

-Having a time limit can help you focus your sights on passing the driving test and avoid the risk of having to pay to retake your theory exam.
+Having a time limit can help you focus on passing the driving test and avoid the risk of paying to retake your theory exam.

 Only book a driving test when you're ready

-It's important to bear in mind that you have to pay to retake driving tests if you fail.
-So, one of the most effective ways to save money on learning to drive is passing your test first time – try to avoid taking it before you're ready.
+It's important to remember that you have to pay to retake driving tests if you fail.
+One of the most effective ways to save money on learning to drive is passing your test the first time.
+Try to avoid taking it before you're ready.

 You might feel in a hurry to pass and stop paying for driving lessons but, if you're not in a position where you (and your instructor) know you can manage it yet, it might be best to hold off on the exam until you are.

-Plus, as well as meaning you'll have to take it again, failing your driving test can knock your confidence.
+Plus, as well as meaning you'll have to retake it, failing your driving test can knock your confidence.
 This can make it harder to keep progressing at the same pace as before, leading to more lessons and extra costs.

 Best of luck!

 Ready to buy your first car?
-Insuring your car can be expensive but, luckily, we've got a guide to cheap student car insurance.
+Insuring your car can be expensive, but we've got a guide to cheap student car insurance.